-This paper targets the discussion of RBAC in general and focuses on the selected target scenario of the digital grid as depicted in Figure 1 below.
+This contribution investigates into RBAC in general and specifically on the application in digital grid as depicted in Figure 1 below.
 Section II provides an overview of requirements from guidelines, standards, and regulations targeting access control specifically.
 Section III provides an overview of several state-of-the-art approaches for RBAC, while Section IV discusses the basic RBAC concept currently deployed in the digital grid.
 The identified shortcomings are addressed in Section V with first solution proposals that are intended to be brought to standardization.
-Section VI concludes the document.
+Section VI describes a realization example for the proposed migration approach.
+Section VII investigates further identified challenges when integrating RBAC, while section VIII concludes the document.